gitter-badger/cecil/README.md

 # Cecil - The [C]ustodian for your [CL]oud

-Cecil minimizes cost waste from unused EC2 instances on AWS by imposing a **leasing mechanism** on all instances started under it's watch.
-It's geared towards **development and testing** use cases of AWS that require emphemeral fleets of EC2 instances that attempt to simulate production deployments.
+Cecil is an EC2 instance garbage collector, similar to [Netflix Janitor Monkey](https://github.com/Netflix/SimianArmy/wiki/Janitor-Home), geared towards **development and testing** use cases of AWS.
+It works by imposing a **leasing mechanism** on all instances started under it's watch, and requires users to continually extend leases on instances in order to prevent them from being garbage collected.

+Currently it _only_ uses the leasing mechanism to decide which instances to garbage collect, but future versions may also take resource utilization and instance cost into account.

-It was developed at [Couchbase](http://www.couchbase.com) to facilitate large-scale performance testing of large scale distributed database deployments.
+Cecil was developed and is in use at [Couchbase](http://www.couchbase.com) to facilitate performance testing of the Couchbase distributed NoSQL database on AWS.
 See the [backstory](docs/backstory.md) for more details.

+# Design goals

+* Keep AWS cost to a minimum.
+* Stay out of the way of developers and testers who need AWS resources to do their work.
+* Lower cost-risk for (and therefore encourage) heavy use of emphemeral EC2 instances for development and testing.
+* Avoid manual work of having someone chase down folks for their EC2 instance garbage.

+# Features

+* Monitor multiple AWS accounts
+* Cross-account usage via STS role assumption.
+* Optionally require users to add owner tags to their EC2 instances
+* Configurable lease expiration times, number of renewals allowed, maximum number of leases per user
+* Slack integration (ChatOps FTW!)
+* 100% Open Source (Apache2)

 # How it works

-1. Whenever a new EC2 instance is started in a Cecil-monitored AWS account, a lease (3 days by default) will be created and assigned to the user that is declared in the `CecilOwner` tag, or assigned to the configured admin user if no owner is specified.
+1. Whenever a new EC2 instance is started, a lease (3 days by default) will be assigned to the person who created it.
-1. The lease owner will be notified by email before the lease expires to provide a chance to renew the lease.
+1. The lease owner will be notified by email or Slack before the lease expires to provide a chance to renew the lease.
 1. Unless the lease owner responds to extend the lease, the instance will be automatically shut down when the lease expires.

-# Architecture
+# Deployment Architecture

-Cecil was architected to support the ability to have a single Cecil process monitor multiple AWS accounts.
-It can also be configured to have multiple _tenants_, each of which can have multiple AWS accounts being monitored.
-Most deployments will only need a single tenant, but the added flexibility is there if you need it.
+Cecil was architected to support the ability to have a single Cecil process monitor multiple AWS accounts, since it is common for organizations to have several AWS accounts.
+It can also be configured to have multiple _tenants_, in other words, a single Cecil deployment could serve several organizations, each of which had several AWS accounts.

 Here's an example deployment by **acme.co** which has a single tenant with multiple AWS accounts, and a single Cecil process running under a separate AWS account that monitors them.